DilanCF/CMSC412_notes/lecture/Lecture17.md

 Global: Finding pag to replace, replace it from ny and every page in memory

-Local: fixed set of frames allocd to me, and replace content of content of one of those page and this ???
+Local: fixed set of frames allocated to me, and replace content of content of one of those page and this ???

 What happens in global replacement?
 * Taking pages from some process
-  * May eb in ready qyeye
+  * May be in ready queue
   * NOt currently active
-  * Gives beter throughput
+  * Gives better throughput

-LOcal
+Local
 * underutilized memory

 ![Alt text](img/Lecture16/image-49.png)

-Before: Assume wherever a page frame is, accesss time is the ame
+Before: Assume wherever a page frame is, access time is the ame

-Interacitons betwwen scheduling and mem management
+Interactions between scheduling and mem management

-Where threwad is run == may inporve memory access
+Where thread is run == may improve memory access

 ![Alt text](img/Lecture16/image-50.png)